-Note: Currently Observer directly supports NFS (network file system) version 3 only.
-If you want to use other NAS, SAN or network devices that are not directly supported you can manually mount them under Linux and use 9.17 [18] Add manually mounted image storage on page 47 to add the device for image storage.
+Note: Netavis Observer supports NFS (network file system) version 3 and 4.
+If you want to use other NAS, SAN or network devices that are not directly supported you can manually mount them under Linux and use 9.17 [18] Add manually mounted image storage on page 44 to add the device for image storage.